LiberTEM/LiberTEM/docs/source/debugging.rst

 When a test case fails, there are some options to find the root cause:

-The :code:`--pdb` command line switch of pytest can be used to automatically drop you into a PDB prompt in the failing test case, where you will either land on the failing :code:`assert` statement, or the place in the code where an exception was raised.
+The :code:`--pdb` command line switch of pytest can be used to automatically drop you into a :mod:`python:pdb` prompt in the failing test case, where you will either land on the failing :code:`assert` statement, or the place in the code where an exception was raised.